monikajangam/DailySpark/README.md

-# Habit Tracker - Full Stack Application
+# Daily Spark - Full Stack Application

 A modern, full-stack habit tracking application built with React, Node.js, and MongoDB.
 Track your daily habits, monitor streaks, and visualize your progress with interactive charts.